 - Not That Kind of Doctor: Inverted.
-Doctor Carrington is a medical doctor (or what passes for one in the Commonwealth), but obscures this fact to make himself seem smarter.
+Doctor Carrington is a medical doctor (or at least what passes for one in the Commonwealth), but obscures this fact to make himself seem smarter.
 He seems to want to be thought of as a doctor of whatever subject he's currently discussing.

 - Red Oni, Blue Oni: The Blue to Tinker Tom's Red.
 He prefers logical thinking and pragmatic actions over wild, off-the-wall approaches to problems, something that Tom is very guilty of.
 He also comes across as a calm and reasonable (if condescending) person, whereas Tom, friendly as he is, is most certainly not someone you'd want to entrust your health to.

 - The Smart Guy: His role in the Railroad.
 Technically Subverted in that there's quite a few other geniuses in the faction (like Tinker Tom) but he doesn't seem to acknowledge this.
 His particular area of expertise may be synths themselves, as Tom seems to specialize in weapons, communications, and gunships and does not seem particularly knowledgeable about how synths themselves function.

 - Sour Supporter: He undermines Desdemona when he can, insinuating she's too weak and empathetic for the hard choices, but does so in a very subdued passive-aggressive manner.
 For all his grousing, he's still very loyal to the cause.